 Q: Where do your fellows usually end up working?

-A: Several graduates have been hired by Lahey Hospital & Medical Center.
+A: Several graduates have been offered positions at Lahey Hospital & Medical Center following successful completion of fellowship.
 Some have been employed at large, multi-specialty group practices in the Boston area while others have joined private practices.
-The demand for highly skilled dermatology NPs is continuously increasing, and a number of our graduates have found wonderful opportunities out of state.
+The demand for urology APs is continuously increasing, and our graduates have found wonderful opportunities both in and beyond Massachusetts.
 All graduates have been employed after completing our program.